InfoCompass/miki-chat/docs/INSTALL.md

 In order to unlock the secrets, you need to install [Transcrypt](https://github.com/elasticdog/transcrypt) and unlock using the instructions you have received.

+# Install MIKI Chatbot

+Please before starting an install, make sure that the Action Server Image is up to date.

+## Install server

+On a target box with an Ubuntu 20 System, checkout the repository and unlock it as described above.

+From within the repository,

+`cd miki-chat`

+run the installation script as follows:

+`sudo bash scripts/install.sh`

+You should be able to access the UI at the http endpoint using the "me" user and the password in secrets.

+## Try out conversation data

+Before continuing the installation check if the chatbot works properly by first updating the model.

 # Update the Action Server Image

 The action server's Docker image needs to be updated in a new installation or whenever the conversation